Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/ttl/modify-ttl.md

 ```

 If you will disable materialization of TTL, it does mean that all old parts will be transformed according OLD TTL rules.
+MATERIALIZE TTL:

-2.1 Recalculate TTL  (Kinda cheap, it read only column participate in TTL)
+1. Recalculate TTL  (Kinda cheap, it read only column participate in TTL)
-2.2 Apply TTL        (Rewrite of table data for all columns)
+2. Apply TTL        (Rewrite of table data for all columns)

 You also can disable apply TTL substep via `materialize_ttl_recalculate_only` merge_tree setting (by default it's 0, so clickhouse will apply TTL expression)